 Hubert is a PhD candidate at the University of Queensland in Brisbane, Australia.
 He has a passion for the mammals of the African savanna, and is particularly interested in the way modern society interacts with the natural environment.
-Growing up in the bustling metropolis of Hong Kong, he became very aware of the impacts and changes that mankind have made on the environment.
-His doctoral research investigates the demand for rhino horn in China for use in traditional Chinese medicine in order to better inform conservation decision-making.
+Growing up in the bustling metropolis of Hong Kong, his experiences have made him very aware of the impacts and changes that mankind has made on the environment.
+Hubert's doctoral research involves an investigation into the demand for rhino horn in China for use in traditional Chinese medicine in order to better inform conservation decision-making.
 Rhino poaching has increased sharply over the past decade and poses a serious threat to these species, making it imperative to gain an understanding of the factors driving demand in Asia.

 Animals and conservation aside, Hubert has a great love of soccer.